Consumed by Islamic State, Iraq's Anbar province a key battleground again

 GATEWAY TO BAGHDAD

-The town of Amiriya Falluja - 40 kilometers southwest of Baghdad - was encircled by Islamic State tanks and armored vehicles for almost a week.
+The town of Amiriya Falluja - 40 kilometres southwest of Baghdad - was encircled by Islamic State tanks and armoured vehicles for almost a week.

 General Faisal Zobaie, police commander for the town and who fought al Qaeda in 2007 in Falluja, told Reuters how he scrambled to reach the Americans and ask for air strikes to hit the massed fighters surrounding his community.